dom0ng/zdma-mk2/README.md

 # Anti-cheats

 VGK can make difference and validate it easily

-China AC also seems to know how to validate this specific clone, it will be unsafe Faceit block totally this capture card, but safely blocked like the original device.
+China AC also seems to know how to validate this specific clone, it will be unsafe there or very risky to use.

+Faceit block totally this capture card, but safely blocked like the original device.